LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/hyperlinks-overview.md

 In runtime, the link will be displayed to the consumer as a clickable link.

 ## Supported sources

-**For now, the only supported source is Web Messaging, including mobile Web Messaging.** For consumers using App Messaging or other channels, hyperlinks are not supported.
+For now, the only supported source is Web and Mobile App Messaging, including mobile Web Messaging For consumers using connectors channels, hyperlinks are not supported.
 The hyperlink button will not be displayed for conversations originating from unsupported sources.

-## Limitations

-When working with hyperlinks, you should consider the following limitation:
-* Since consumers may start conversations from Web Messaging and continue their messaging interaction from the mobile app, brands should be aware of the fact that links will not be displayed for mobile consumers.